roxxel/TeleSharpX/src/TeleSharpX/readme.md

 ## Getting Started

-Library us built for .NET Standard 2.1
+Library is built for .NET Standard 2.1

 ### Prerequisites